phylaxsecurity/scp-registry/README.md

-# 🛡️ Phylax Security Context Protocols (SCP)
+# Phylax Security Context Protocols (SCP)

 Welcome to the official SCP registry maintained by **Phylax Security** — a living, open-source repository of deeply structured and AI-ready threat profiles for software vulnerabilities.

-This project is based on the **Model Context Protocol (MCP)** concept and is designed for tools like **Anthropic, OpenAI, Copilot, Cursor**, and other LLM agents to inject security-relevant context into software output during "vibe coding."
+This project is based on the Model Context Protocol (MCP) concept and is designed for tools like Anthropic, OpenAI, Copilot, Cursor, and other LLM agents to inject security-relevant context into software output during "vibe coding."

 > _SCPs are the missing semantic link between CVE intelligence and LLM-aware software development._

 ---

-## 📌 What Are SCPs?
+## What Are SCPs?

 **Security Context Protocols (SCPs)** are standardized, context-rich representations of real-world CVEs, focused on:

-- Vulnerabilities inherent in **source code**
+- Vulnerabilities inherent in source code
-- Risks introduced via **LLM-generated code**
+- Risks introduced via LLM-generated code
-- Developer-relevant **injection flaws, deserialization issues, RCEs**
+- Developer-relevant injection flaws, deserialization issues, RCEs
-- Use in **CI/CD pipelines, AI code assistants, IDE plugins, and red team tooling**
+- Use in CI/CD pipelines, AI code assistants, IDE plugins, and red team tooling

 Each SCP is packaged for: